Introduction

 This award is open to self-published and commissioned work that is around, or less than, 1,000 words.
 It could be published in a newspaper, magazine, blog, newsletter, or on a social platform such as Instagram.
 The best entries in this category will show an ability to entertain and educate in a concise manner, making the most of the platform used.

 This award is for communication that digs into the process of brewing, serving, or drinking beer.
-This could include anything from in-depth beer reviews, to homebrew podcasts and videos – as well as detailed pieces about ingredients and technique.
+This could include anything from in-depth beer reviews, to home brew podcasts and videos – as well as detailed pieces about ingredients and technique.
 Academic articles are also welcomed.
 The best entries will inform and interest the reader by making more technical topics digestible, while also being perfect for the publication and target audience.
-Unlike previous years, any length of audio or video can be submitted.

 Best Book about Beer or Pubs

 This category recognises the vibrant beer and pub books sector and gives them their own platform.
 Submissions are welcome from authors, photographers, and illustrators, and publishers can nominate one of their books.
-Self-published books should be entered into the Best Self-Published Beer Writing category.
-The best entries are iconic, utterly original works that add to the weath of beer books already on the shelf.
+The best entries are iconic, utterly original works that add to the wealth of beer books already on the shelf.

 Best Audio or Video Beer Communication

 This award seeks to recognise and reward the individual making the best use of audio or video media to communicate about beer and pubs.
-Open to podcasts, audio documentaries, radio programmes and other audio, YouTube videos, TV programmes, films, and other videos.
+Open to podcasts, audio documentaries, radio programmes and other audio, YouTube videos, TV programmes, films, and social videos.
 The best entries combine technical delivery with entertainment, education and editorial that makes the most of the medium.
-Unlike previous years, any length of audio or video can be submitted.
+On top of that they show excellent recording, editing and broadcasting skills to show the content in the best light.

 Best Communication about No and Low Alcohol Beer